k-uu/Clusters/README.md

   generation
   - Determine variation toward creation rate for each individual
   - Sum the variations for individuals created using the same operator to determine the operator's new creation rate
-  - Normalize the creation rates to 1 and multiply each by the number of individuals
+  - Normalize the creation rates for each operator to 1 and multiply each creation rate by the number of individuals
 - Operator Step: (Nov 8 - 12)
- - operators determine the type of individuals produced.
- - Variation in genetic material (atom positions) must be performed in order to avoid population stagnation
+- Create variation in genetic material (atom positions).
+This must be performed in order to avoid population stagnation
-  - Select method for variation: Crossover or Mutation
+- Select different operators: Crossover, Mutation
 - Generate next population

 *end do*